hanwencheng/CommonSubstrings/README.md

 You may set the options of the algorithm when initialization.

     var tree = new SuffixTrie({
-        minLength : 5, minOccurrence : 3 , debug : false
+        minLength : 5, //the minimum length of fragment minOccurrence : 3 , //the minimin occurrence of fragment debug : false  //whether to show the console messages });
-    });

-The first two are standards for fragment, the debug decide whether to show console message. the default values are:
+the default values are:
 `minLength` : 3
 `minOccurrence` : 2